saivamsikaruturi/vamsilabs-dev-notes-main/docs/databases/sql.md

 Number of rows: 12

 6.**SELF JOIN**
    This join is used to join a table with itself.
-Here, we'll demonstrate finding pairs of users, which might not be directly relevant to orders, but is useful to understand the concept.

 | emp_id | name    | manager_id |
 |--------|---------|------------|